haganbt/PYLON-exporter/README.md

 **Custom Nested Requests**

 Custom nested requests offer the flexibility to use any combination of targets for requests.
+Currently, native nested requests can only contain low cardinality targets.
+For example, requesteing the top topics by brand would not be possible using a native nested query as the ```fb.topics.name``` target is not supported.

-Each result key from a primary request then automatically generates a subsequent secondary request using the key as a ```filter``` parameter.
+Custom nested requests use each result key from a primary request to automatically generates a subsequent secondary request using the key as a ```filter``` parameter.

 Nested requests are configured within the config file using the ```then``` object: